animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!NOTE]
 > ### Giles
 >
-> In season 6 of Buffy, her Watcher Giles had to leave.
+> Buffy the Vampire Slayer was my and Henry's favorite show.
+In season 6 of Buffy, her Watcher (advisor) Giles had to leave.
 He sang a song with the lyrics, ["I know I said that I'd be standing by your side.
-But I..."](https://youtu.be/4YKg6016rTQ?si=o4e-46-oq1laf_23) A demon had possessed Sunnydale into a musical, my favorite episode of the show, "Once More, with Feeling."
+But I...
+But I'm standing, in the way."](https://youtu.be/4YKg6016rTQ?si=o4e-46-oq1laf_23)

 Henry got an offer to direct the AI division at the National Science Foundation in DC, which is an extremely prestigious role.
 So he accepted, initially advised me while directing there, after some time had to start planning to give up being my advisor, reassured me that his knowledge of deep learning wasn't good enough anyway, and directed me to switch to Chenliang Xu as my next advisor, who gave me an ultimatum about joining.